jackgleeson/fr-tech-docker/README.md

 3. run `./setup.sh` and grab a coffee because it might take a while first time around.

 ## What does it install?
 1. Payments-wiki running on Apache/PHP 7.4.
-See here: https://localhost:8001
+See here:https://localhost:8001/index.php/Main_Page
 2. Civicrm running on Apache/PHP 7.3.
+See here: https://localhost:8002/civicrm
-See here: https://localhost:8002
+3. SmashPig running on Apache/PHP 7.4.
+See here: https://localhost:8003/adyen
-3. MariaDB
+4. MariaDB
-4. Redis 5.0
+5. Redis 5.0

 ## Project Struture
 ![project-structure](screenshots/project-structure.png)